chaos-mesh/website/versioned_docs/version-2.1.1/simulate-heavy-stress-in-physical-nodes.md

 ## Create stress experiments using service mode

-You can follow the instructions below to create experiments using service mode.
+To create experiments using service mode, follow the instructions below:

 1. Run Chaosd in service mode: